fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 These all are great reasons.
 The tradeoff is that we may encounter some unconventional behavior when we aren't running the applications like we are used to.
 We will need to do at least two things to move the application to a container:

 - Start the application in development mode
-- Access the files with VSCode
+- Access the files with VS Code

 Let's start with the frontend.
 Since the Dockerfile will be significantly different to the production Dockerfile let's create a new one called <i>dev.Dockerfile</i>.